ECB key interest rates: Banks expect two more interest rate hikes-breakinglatest.news-Breaking Latest News

-The chief economists of the German banks expect the European Central Bank (ECB) to raise interest rates twice more, each time by 0.25 percentage points.
+The chief economists of the German banks expect that the European Central Bank (ECB) will raise interest rates twice more, each time by 0.25 percentage points.

 The interest rate peak will thus be somewhat lower.
 However, the ECB will have to keep interest rates at a high level for a long time because inflation remains stubbornly high.